 Religious Education is at the heart of our Curriculum.
 It is rooted in three aspects: teaching, worship and moral values.

-At Notre Dame we aim to motivate and challenge each pupil to reach his/her potential.
-Our work is be based on the National Curriculum, the Core and the Foundation Subjects.
+At Notre Dame we aim to motivate and challenge each pupil to reach her potential and to be ready to move onto her next stage of education.
+Our work is based on the National Curriculum, the Core and the Foundation Subjects.

 Children study all subjects in the National Curriculum.
 These include Mathematics, Literacy, Science, ICT (Information and technology skills), History, Geography, Art, Design Technology, Music, Physical Education, Religious Education and Personal, Social and Health Education combined with Citizenship.
 Wherever possible, children are encouraged to explore thematic links between curriculum areas.